ugotapi/soundboardpi/README.md

 # soundboardpi

-Creaates a soundboard you build.
+Creates a soundboard you build.
 You click the link it plays a sound on the local speaker setup.

 Paste the 0-runme.sh file in a terminal on a Pi5 with Raspberry Pi OS installed.
 Need a keyboard, mouse, usb soundcard attached to a speaker and a monitor.
 After you run the script it reboots and should show the page below.